UK Medicine interviews: tackling common questions

 If there is a debate around the topic, discuss both sides of the argument before concluding with your opinion, as you would with an ethical question (see the worked question below for how to do this).

-Most interviews will include at least one ethical question – including Oxbridge interviews.
+Most interviews will include at least one ethical question.
 This could be a moral dilemma (such as choosing a transplant recipient from a list) a financial issue (such as the ethics of funding a certain procedure on the NHS) or could be something else entirely.
-Whatever the question, even if you are personally very strongly on one side of the argument, be very careful to discuss both sides before concluding clearly with your opinion.
-It is important that you appear open-minded, and never judgemental.
+Whatever the question, even if you feel personally very strongly on one side of the argument, be very careful to discuss both sides before concluding clearly with your opinion.
+It is important that you appear open-minded and never judgemental.

 You must always come to a clear and justified conclusion and the end of your answer.
 If it’s very difficult to decide then you can acknowledge this and explain why, but make sure you’re not sitting on the fence.